Build-Better-Music/Build-Better-Music.github.io/_drafts/HighLowNoteClimaxes.md

 As you try to incorporate this into your writing, [think of each motive as a little mini melody](/blog/FractalMelodies).
 Where is the high point in your motive?
 Is each successive motive slightly higher?

 > Pro tip: Don't simply make each motive higher.
 Add more range to the motive.
-If the first motive encompases a 5th, the next should encompass a 6th or larger.
+If the first motive encompasses a 5th, the next should encompass a 6th or larger.

 ## The Placement